Zebrafish: Neurobiology

 The combination of transparent zebrafish larva, light sheet fluorescence microscopy, and optical calcium indicators such as GCaMP, allow the monitoring of all neurons in an awake, behaving animal.

+A particular scientific advantage of an optically transparent organism is that it allows neural activity recordings (typically calcium imaging) to be performed in the same animal that will later be used for neural circuit reconstruction.
+This allows researchers to bypass many of the animal-to-animal variability problems caused in trying to correlate the behavior observed in one animal with the reconstructed circuitry of different animal.

 Epilepsy

 Zebrafish have been used as a model system to study epilepsy.
 Mammalian seizures can be recapitulated molecularly, behaviorally, and electrophysiologically, using a fraction of the resources required for experiments in mammals.